 Read more about editorial help after the book is written.

 We have all read books and articles in newspapers and magazines that have typographical mistakes.
 To an extent, these are inevitable because humans make mistakes.
 But sometimes the mistakes are there because the text was poorly proofread before publication–or not proofread at all!
 This is the last step before publishing, and it is crucial.
 Proofreading your own work helps, but because you know it so well by the time you get to that stage, you may not notice the mistakes as your brain automatically fixes them.
 A fresh eye can be helpful in spotting that misplaced or missing comma, or noticing that it should be diary and not dairy.

 Need something short edited fast?
 I can handle that.
 Maybe you’ve written a blog post that you want to post immediately but need a fresh eye to look it over.
-Or you’ve finally written a query letter for the story or article or novel you’ve had sitting on your desk for a month, and you need to make sure it’s pluperfect before you send it out.
+Or you’ve finally written a query letter for your story or article or novel, and you need to make sure it’s pluperfect before you send it out.
 Or you’ve written a business proposal that your boss needs by the end of the week.
 So long as you are only looking for line editing and not substantive work (that is, you don’t need advice on the actual content), I can edit and get the letter or blog post back to you quickly.

 Read more about editing for blog posts or online articles.